diepbp/ANTLR_EclipseCpp/README.md

 Build your own parser
 ---------------------------------
 - Find/create your lexer and parser rules.
 Assuming that the lexer and parser file are yourLexer.g4 and yourParser.l4.
-- Update generate.sh in the demo folder.
+- Update generate.sh in the /runtime/Cpp/demo folder.
 Note that your antlr jar file, yourLexer.g4 and yourParser.l4 should be in this folder.

 ```
 	LOCATION=antlr-4.7-complete.jar